Here's how area members of Congress voted - NewsBreak

 House Vote 11:

 MICROCHIP MANUFACTURING: The House has passed the Senate amendment to the CHIPS and Science Act (H.R.
 4346).
 The amendment would provide about $76 billion of various types of subsidies for domestic production of microchips, and another $204 billion of spending on scientific research and development programs.
+A supporter, Rep. Eddie Bernice Johnson, D-Texas, called the bill "vital to ensuring a bold and prosperous future for American science and innovation, maintaining our international competitiveness, and bolstering our economic and national security."
+An opponent, Rep. Frank Lucas, R-Okla., cited moves to tie the bill to "a massive tax hike and spending spree," amounting to hundreds of billions of dollars, in the budget reconciliation bill currently being negotiated.
 The vote, on July 28, was 243 yeas to 187 nays.

 Senate Vote 1:

 SUBSIDIES FOR MICROCHIP INDUSTRY: The Senate has passed an amendment sponsored by Senate Majority Leader Chuck Schumer, D-N.Y., to a bill (H.R.
 4346).
-The amendment would provide about $76 billion of various types of subsidies for domestic production of microchips, and another $204 billion of spending on scientific research and development programs.
+The amendment would provide about $76 billion of various types of subsidies for domestic production of microchips and another $204 billion of spending on scientific research and development programs.
 Schumer said the amendment "is going to create good-paying jobs.
 It will alleviate supply chains; it will help lower costs; and it will protect America's national security interests."
+An opponent, Sen. Bernie Sanders, ID-Vt., questioned whether microchip manufacturers needed the subsidies given that they "are making tens of billions of dollars in profit right now and paying the head of Intel some $170 million a year in compensation."
 The vote, on July 27, was 64 yeas to 33 nays.

 YEAS: Sherrod Brown D-OH, Rob Portman R-OH